otto-de/jlineup/docs/CONFIGURATION.md

 JLineup has many configuration options.
 A JLineup cycle with it's _before_ and _after_ steps is called _job_ throughout this documentation.
 Job configuration settings can be separated between two scopes, _global_ and _site_.
-Some of the options exist in global as in site scope for convenience.
+Some of the options can be used in global as well as in site scope for convenience.

-Site specific settings always have precedence before global settings.
+Site specific settings always have precedence over global settings with the same name.

 ### Format